MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 Source: [ARC-AGI via X.com](https://x.com/arcprize/status/1895206472004591637)<br><br>

-Regarding this graph, note that GPT-4.5 is a larger-scale *non-reasoning* model, while *DeepSeek R1 and the OpenAI oX model series are reasoning models*.
+Regarding this graph, note that GPT-4.5 is a larger-scale *non-reasoning* model, while *DeepSeek R1 and the OpenAI oX model series are reasoning models*.<br>

-Reasoning in LLMs enhances accuracy but increases computational demands, leading to more extensive and time-consuming processing.
+Reasoning in LLMs enhances accuracy but also increases computational demands, leading to more extensive and time-consuming processing.

 > [!NOTE]
 > Reasoning models excel at complex problem-solving tasks, while simpler requests like travel advice or haikus don't require this advanced capability.